make-software/casper-go-sdk/README.md

 ### RPC client

-Package rpc provides access to the exported methods of RPC Client and data structures where serialized response.
+Package rpc provides access to the exported methods of RPC Client and data structures where the response is serialized.
 [See more details here](rpc/README.md)

 Example: